Urban-Software-Institute-GmbH/ckanext-restricted/README.rst

 ### 2. ckanext-restricted

-..
-Put a description of your extension here:
-   What does it do?
-What features does it have?
-   Consider including some screenshots or embedding a video!

 CKAN extension to restrict the accessibility to the resources of a dataset.
 This way the package metadata is accessible but not the data itself (resource).